gregoryjjb/cs160-frontend/Readme.md

 * Once it's done installing required packages run
   > npm start
 * The development server will be running at [localhost:3000](http://localhost:3000).
   * Note!
 Google authentication will not work on any other port or URL.
-Google requires that I specify the domains that are allowed to log in and right now I just have localhost:3000 listed.
+Google requires that I specify the domains that are allowed to log in ~~and right now I just have localhost:3000 listed.~~ Both :3000 and :4000 now work.

 ### Communication with the server